WICG/webpackage/README.md

 >Is Package-Signature covering all the bits of the package?

 Yes, the Package Header and Content Index are hashed and this hash, signed, is provided in the Package-Signature header.
-The Content Index, in turn, has hashes for all resources (Header+Body) so all bits of package are covered.
+The Content Index, in turn, has hashes for all resources (Headers+Body) so all bits of package are covered.

 >Are subpackages signed as well?